kmaida/angular-auth/README.md

 ## Authentication Stream

-This project supplies a stream of authentication events (called `authStatus$` and available in the `auth.service.ts` file) that you can subscribe to in order to follow the authentication flow in your browser's console when developing the application.
+This project provides a stream of authentication events (called `authStatus$` and available in the `auth.service.ts` file) that you can subscribe to in order to follow the authentication flow in your browser's console when developing the application.

 You can also see the current status of the authentication flow via the `authStatus` property supplied by `auth.service.ts`.